 The Bec Jaune is becoming a firm favourite because of its incredible beer and tasty “hispter” style menu.
 The microbrewery style bar serves different ales and beers each week.
 It has a new choice of food including spicy rice bowls, noodle dishes and then there’s the usual burgers and buns making it a great spot to refuel after a day on the slopes.
 It’s a good place for everyone as it’s hassle free, affordable and easygoing – the only problem is it gets packed so if you can book, do so!

-If you’re feeling like you’ve over indulged a bit but need something to nibble alongside a glass or two of wine then the Coup de Coeur might be a good option for you.
+If you’re feeling like you’ve over indulged a bit but need something to nibble alongside a lovely glass or two of wine then the Coup de Coeur might be a good option for you.
 It’s in the middle of tourist office square and has fluffy sheepskins over the chairs in winter.
 It offers croques, cheese & ham platters, salads and pizzas alongside a wealth of different wines from across the region.
 They give you a great selection of small plates to go with your drinks during apres hours as well so is a lovely spot to head to for the last hours of the day.
-Its heated terrace overlooks the Pleney and Pointe de Nyon too so is a great choice if you want to watch the sun go down over the mountain.
+It’s more upmarket restaurant La Chamade opposite offers french favourites in a beautiful environment with a focus on local ingredients.

 Hopefully our guide makes choosing your dinner spots a little easier.
 If you’re not too full after all of the food then don’t forget to try crepes from Chez Seb, cake from the Bonbonniere and cheese from L’Alpage!
 You certainly won’t leave Morzine hungry!